Nonlinear Fokker-Planck equations for Probability Measures on Path Space and Path-Distribution Dependent SDEs

 To construct and analyze solutions of \eqref{E1} using the time marginal distributions of Markov processes as proposed by A. N. Kolmogorov \cite{KL}, K. It\^o developed the theory of stochastic differential equations (SDEs), see e.g.\cite{IW}.
 Let $\si$ be a matrix-valued function such that $a=\si\si^*$, and let $W(t)$ be a $d$-dimensional Brownian motion.
 Consider the following It\^o SDE \beq \d X(t)= b(X(t))\d t+ \si(X(t)) \d W(t).\end{equation} By It\^o's formula, the time marginals $\mu(t):=\scr L_{X(t)}$ = the law of $X(t)$ for t $\geq 0,$ solve the equation \eqref{E1}.
 This enables one to investigate FPKEs using a probabilistic approach.

 Obviously, \eqref{E1} is a linear equation.
 In applications, many important PDEs for probability measures (or probability densities) are nonlinear, see, for instance, \cite{CA, DV1, DV2, FG, Gu, V2} and references within for the study of Landau type equations.
 Such PDEs are also of Fokker--Planck type, but are non-linear (see Sections 6.7 and 9.8 (v) in \cite{BKRS}).
-To analyze non-linear FPKEs for probability measures, the following distribution-dependent version of \eqref{E2} has been studied in the recent paper \cite{W16} by the third named author: \beq \d X(t)= b(t,X(t),\scr L_{X(t)})\d t+ \si(t,X(t),\scr L_{X(t)}) \d W(t),\end{equation} where are measurable.
+To analyze non-linear FPKEs for probability measures, McKean-Vlasov equations are introduced by using SDEs with coefficients depending on the distribution of the solution Consider the following distribution-dependent version of \eqref{E2}: \beq \d X(t)= b(t,X(t),\scr L_{X(t)})\d t+ \si(t,X(t),\scr L_{X(t)}) \d W(t),\end{equation} where are measurable.
 For any $t\ge 0$ and $\mu\in \scr P(\R^d)$, consider the second order differential operator

 Under reasonable integrability conditions on $\si$ and $b$, by It\^o's formula we see that for a solution $X(t)$ of \eqref{E3}, $\mu(t):=\scr L_{X(t)}$ solves the nonlinear FPKE \beq \d \mu(t)= L_{t,\mu(t)}^* \mu(t)\end{equation} in the sense that